 The Company uses the treasury stock method to compute the dilutive effect of options, warrants and similar instruments.
 Under this method, the dilutive effect on loss per share is recognized on the use of the proceeds that could be obtained upon exercise of options, warrants and similar instruments.
-It assumes that the proceeds would be used to purchase common shares at the average market price during the year.
-For the years presented, this calculation proved to be anti-dilutive.
+It assumes that the proceeds would be used to purchase common shares at the average market price during the period.
+For the periods presented, this calculation proved to be anti-dilutive.

-Basic loss per share is calculated using the weighted average number of common shares outstanding during the year.
+Basic loss per share is calculated using the weighted average number of common shares outstanding during the period.